Here's the fall bucket list for kids, jam-packed with fun things to do in Los Angeles this fall!

 We’ve got dozens of fabulous fall festivals; find the perfect one for your family.

 12. Visit the Gibbon Conservation Center

 It’s pretty darn hot in Santa Clarita in the summer, so we save visiting these hooting, hollering human kin for fall when it’s a bit cooler.

 13. Plan a day trip from Los Angeles

 Sure, LA is lovely right now.
 But so is Ojai.
 And Santa Barbara.
+And Ventura County.
 And Dana Point.
 And…

 14. Head to Lake Arrowhead